the inside/out management tool!

 SWOT analysis is a means of structuring your thinking but as with any structure it has weaknesses.
 To guard against possible limitations of the process, get together the right people to ask and answer the questions.
 When possible strengths, weaknesses, opportunities and threats have been identified, build an evidence base behind the analysis, check and challenge the assumptions that have been made.

-When you get the right people together then a structure like SWOT can be a great way to access their expertise, insight and experience.
+When you get the right people together then tools like SWOT analysis can be a great way to capitalise on their expertise, insights and experience.

-SWOT analysis provides a tool to help you know you business inside out – literally.
+SWOT analysis provides a tool to help you know your business inside and out – literally.
 Developing an understanding of your environment is a crucial step towards developing your strategy and providing the information and intelligence to inform your Business Goal Setting process.

 Organizations don’t exist in a vacuum.
 The business industry environment is constantly changing and being aware of those changes is a crucial skill.
-One of the best known tools to help assess that external environment is PESTLE analysis.
-SWOT analysis then combines the assessment of the external context with the strengths and weaknesses of the internal environment, providing a comprehensive overview from which to start to plan your strategy and goals.
+Using the PESTLE and SWOT analysis tools together combines the assessment of the external context with the strengths and weaknesses of the internal environment.
+This provides a comprehensive overview from which to plan your strategy and goals.

 You can find out more about business planning by reading our series on the subject, starting with business goal setting.